-Note: At 10:58 PM on November 14, Mike Wester passed 450 km, putting him at the halfway point.
+Note: As of November 29, Mike Wester was at 870 km.
 To read his pledge and / or sponsor him, click here.

 Can this dude really walk 900 km in November?
 Or 100 km on November 7 alone?
 What does he eat—besides berries and chocolate?
 And how does he remain sane?

 I caught up with Mike Wester, head honcho at The Beijinger, and a Maovember 2017 organizing committee member, as he walked around Ritan Park and discussed his “Mao-a-Thon” quest to cover 900 km next month and raise money for Maovember and its 2017 partners Bread of Life and The Library Project.

 Maovember starts in less than 48 hours and you’re walking like a maniac today.
 Shouldn’t you be resting!?

 I’m in training!
 I might go for ‘a century’ on November 7.
 That would be 100 km in 15 hours of walking.